jatolentino/Flutter_login/README.md

     }
     ```

-- Add the GestureDectecor on the signup_page.dart file, especifically to the action ob the button `Sign up` (wrap with a widget before: select the word `Container` and CTRL + ., choose option that wraps the widget)
+- Add the GestureDetector on the signup_page.dart file, especifically to the action of the button `Sign up` (wrap with a widget before: select the word `Container` and CTRL + ., choose option that wraps the widget)

     ```dart
     import 'auth_controller.dart';